davidcairns/Daydream/README.md

 ## Device Discovery

+**Important:** Ensure your application has a valid description set for the `NSBluetoothPeripheralUsageDescription` in your `Info.plist` file.

-First, subscribe to the `DDControllerDidConnect` notification.
-Then, discover Daydream View controllers:
+Then, subscribe to the `DDControllerDidConnect` notification and begin discovering Daydream View controllers:

 ``` swift
 NotificationCenter.default.addObserver(self, selector: #selector(controllerDidConnect(_:)), name: Notification.Name.DDControllerDidConnect, object: nil)